 A cataract is a cloudy area in the lens of the eye.
-Generally it's associated with the normal aging process.
+Generally, it’s associated with the normal aging process.

 Cataracts usually develop very gradually as we get older, and they may run in families.
 They develop slowly and painlessly, and vision in the affected eye or eyes worsens over time.
-But eventually we're all going to get them.
+But eventually, we’re all going to get them.

 Cataracts develop more quickly based on environmental factors such as smoking, exposure to other toxic substances, and exposure to excessive ultraviolet light or sunlight.
 They also may develop at any time as the result of an eye injury.
-Diseases such as diabetes also greatly increase the risk for cataracts.
+Diseases such as diabetes also greatly increase the risk of cataracts.